History

 Frank McCoy & the Vernon Orioles

 Back in 1966, Frank McCoy Sr. formed, sponsored, and managed the Vernon Orioles.
-McCoy, a Hartford attorney and later a four-term Mayor of Vernon, managed the team until 1998.
-Known as “Mr. Vernon Oriole” McCoy served as GHTBL Vice President until his passing in 2010.
-Thanks to McCoy, the Vernon Orioles are the longest franchise in league history and have become one of the most successful GHTBL franchises of all-time.
-Players like Alan Putz, Joe Calaci and Steve Krajewski were a few of the great Vernon Orioles through the years.
-Nowadays, the Orioles are led by Manager Jack Ceppetelli who recently earned 7 straight league titles.
+McCoy, a Hartford attorney and a four-term Mayor of Vernon, managed the team until 1998.
+McCoy was known as “Mr. Vernon Oriole” and he served as GHTBL Vice President until his passing in 2010.
+Thanks to McCoy, the Orioles are the longest-running franchise in twilight league history.
+Players like Alan Putz, Joe Calaci and Steve Krajewski were a few of the great Orioles of yesteryear.
+The O’s are still playing today, and they are one of the most successful teams of all-time, with 11 Season Titles and 7 Playoff Championships.

 Frank McCoy and his Vernon Orioles.